RuneSun-lupiiPRO/Offline-Chat/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.
 Contact

-If you have any questions or comments about this project, please feel free to contact me at [insert email address].
+If you have any questions or comments about this project, please feel free to contact me at [lupii@pm.me].